-Figure 8-2: SSOV Actuator Gas Pressure Adjustment Screw Location
+Figure 8-2: SSOV Actuator with Gas Pressure Adjustment

-The C-More on-board Boiler Sequencing Technology system (BST) is an integrated 8 boiler control system designed into the C-More controller.
-The BST has its own sophisticated PID control system designed to simultaneously control the light off and modulation of up to 8 boilers while achieving maximum operational efficiency.
+The C-More on-board Boiler Sequencing Technology system (BST) is an integrated 8 Heating Boiler control system designed into the C-More controller.
+The BST has its own sophisticated PID control system designed to simultaneously control the light off and modulation of up to 8 Heating Boilers while achieving maximum operational efficiency.

-BST is designed to ensure that all Boilers in the system operate at maximum efficiency.
-This is accomplished by lighting off boilers only if all ignited boilers reach or exceed a defined Valve Position (Fire Rate).
-Operating all boilers below the defined Fire Rate "Next on VP" (for Next Turn on Valve Position) insures that they are firing at their most efficient Fire Rate.
+BST is designed to ensure that all Heating Boilers in the system operate at maximum efficiency.
+This is accomplished by lighting off Heating Boilers only if all ignited Heating Boilers reach or exceed a defined Valve Position (Fire Rate).
+Operating all Heating Boilers below the defined Fire Rate "Next on VP" (for Next Turn on Valve Position) insures that they are firing at their most efficient Fire Rate.
 One C-More unit is defined as the MASTER unit and all other C-More units on the BST Modbus Network are defined as SLAVE units.
 The Master unit will monitor the system Header Temperature, monitor all Slave units' status information and efficiently control all units in order to achieve and maintain the required BST Setpoint Temperature.

-When there is a demand, the Master unit will light off one of the boilers based on the BST Sequencing selection in the BST menu.
+When there is a demand, the Master unit will light off one of the Heating Boilers based on the BST Sequencing selection in the BST menu.
 As system load increases and the valve position of the ignited units reach the Next On VP (% valve position), the BST master will light off the next available unit.
-A simplified block diagram of multiple Boilers connected to a BST is shown in Figure 9-1 below.
+A simplified block diagram of multiple Heating Boilers connected to a BST is shown in Figure 9-1 below.